coderbyheart/coderbyheart/README.md

 communities, whether as a participant, contributor, community initiator, or speaker.

-I especially enjoys the diverse and deep discussion of the [Software Craft Community](https://softwerkskammer.org/).
+I especially enjoy the diverse and deep discussion of the [Software Craft Community](https://softwerkskammer.org/).

 Don't hesitate to contact me, if you need advice,